ananyyyaaaa/ananyyyaaaa/README.md

 <h1 align="center">Hi 👋, I'm Ananya</h1>
 <h6 align="center">Hi,
-I'm currently a Digital Transformation Intern at Formi, where I’m learning how to connect technology with customer success to help businesses grow and do better.
+I’m learning how to connect technology with customer success to help businesses grow and do better.
 This is the beginning of my long journey, and I am always looking out for new things to help me learn and grow both personally and professionally.

 I have experience working on a cross-country project between India and Taiwan, where I got the opportunity to be the Student Team Lead.
 I worked closely with both teams in India and Taiwan to ensure a smooth collaboration and drive fruitful outcomes.
 The experience helped me sharpen my ability to lead effectively and work smoothly across different cultures and time zones and navigate complex situations.